0xAX/linux-insides/Misc/program_startup.md

 $ gcc -Wall program.c -o sum
 ```

-You may guess that `_start` comes from [stanard libray](https://en.wikipedia.org/wiki/Standard_library) and that's true.
+You may guess that `_start` comes from [standard library](https://en.wikipedia.org/wiki/Standard_library) and that's true.
 If you try to compile our program again and pass `-v` option to gcc which will enable `verbose mode`, you will see following long output.
 Full output is not interesting for us, let's look at the following steps:

 First of all, our program should be compiled with `gcc`: